vu1garis/net-sense/README.md

-  clear    clear the sensor display current  display the current sensor values to the console fill     fill the sensor display poll     poll the sensor valuess and write to the console
+  clear    clear the sensor display current  display the current sensor values to the console fill     fill the sensor display poll     poll the sensor values and write to the console random   fill the sensor display with random RGB colours
 ```